voityvaiti/Interior-design-studio/README.md

-# Interior-design-studio
+# Interior-Design-Studio
-Webapp, realising functions of Business card site:
+Web App, realising functions of Business card site:

 ### Backend
 - Admin panel with single code authorization and ability to change it
 - Authorization code encryption